MicroJoe/linux_keyblink/README.md

 ## Copyright

-This project is brought to you under WTFPL.
+This project is brought to you under the GNU General Public License version 3 or later.
 For further informations please read the provided COPYING file.

 ## Reference